- Images must be submitted as jpgs (sometimes called jpeg) or pngs.

 - Make sure to save your edited image with a different file name, so that if you make a mistake, you still have the original file.

 - Be sure to do any cropping, color balancing, rotating, etc. BEFORE you begin the resizing process.
-It is best to begin with an original uncompressed file that is no smaller than 1920 pixels at 72 ppi (pixels per inch)—many cameras produce images that are much larger than this.

 You may choose to upload video work samples, provided that the video is a work sample or documentation of an installation or physical work that cannot be portrayed by a still image, and not a biographical piece, documentary, or process video.
 Our image guidelines stipulate 30 seconds exchange for 1 still image.

 - Please upload your video to sites such as youtube.com or vimeo.com using information found on their sites.

 - Once the upload is completed the site will send you an email to notify you that your video is done uploading and processing.